NCH-Motion-Laboratory/configdot/README.md

 configdot is a minimalistic INI file parser for configuration of Python programs.
 Compared to packages such as `ConfigParser` and `ConfigObj`, the benefits are:

-* The INI file entries are evaluated as Python expressions by `ast.literal_eval()`, so several Python types (such as tuples, lists, and dicts) can be directly used in the INI file.
+* The INI file entries are safely evaluated as Python expressions, so several Python types (such as tuples, lists, and dicts) can be directly used in the INI file.
-* Instead of having to write `config['section']['item']`, configdot supports accessing items as attributes, so you can write `config.section.item` instead.
+* Instead of having to write `config['section']['item']` you can write `config.section.item` instead when accessing the configuration.
-* The sections can be nested arbitrarily deep, so you can create subsections (and even subsubsubsections if you really want to).
+* The sections can be nested arbitrarily deep, so you can create subsections and even subsubsubsections if you really want to.
+* Contains utilities to conditionally update one config from another, and dump configuration objects into text.

 ## Installation